Skip to main content

 Long-term care ombudsman

 What it helps with: The Long-Term Care Ombudsman helps residents of nursing homes, assisted care living facilities, homes for the aged, and adult care homes.
-The ombudsman can help with complaints, care concerns, rights, transfers, discharges, and questions about quality of life.
+The ombudsman can help with complaints, rights, transfers, discharges, and quality-of-life concerns.

 Who may qualify: Residents, family members, friends, and concerned people can contact the program.
 The resident’s wishes guide what the ombudsman can do.

-Where to apply: Use the state ombudsman page or call the long-term care ombudsman number listed by the state.
+Where to apply: Use the state ombudsman page or call the number listed by the state.

 Reality check: The ombudsman is not the police and is not the facility regulator.
 If someone is in danger, call 911.
 If abuse is suspected, report it right away.